PDLT-University-of-York/test-split-site/docs/ultra/ai-da.md

 !!!
 Success "Use of data"

-    Content within the site and descriptions provided are not used to train the AI model.
-In other words, your data does not leave the site.
+    Content within the site and descriptions provided are not shared back to the AI training model.
+In other words, your data does not leave the site and remains secure in our UoY environment.

 In addition to the AI content generator tools in this guide, there is also a standalone [AI conversation tool](../ultra/ai-conversation.md) where students can directly interact with an AI persona.